saymrwulf/go-ethereum/notes.md

-2016-12-17T03:50:00 - Minor doc updates: linking to article on quantization (go-ethereum) 2016-12-17T08:43:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2016-12-17T18:07:00 - Minor doc updates: linking to article on quantization (go-ethereum)
+2016-12-17T03:50:00 - Minor doc updates: linking to article on quantization (go-ethereum) 2016-12-17T08:43:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2016-12-17T18:07:00 - Minor doc updates: linking to article on quantization (go-ethereum) 2017-01-16T02:27:00 - Quick fix, referencing a known issue from the official repo (go-ethereum)